infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 ### Table: Element attributes in Appium Inspector

-The table shows different element attributes found by Appium, and corresponding values shown in Appium Inspector, as well as properties that are set on mobile platforms.
+The table below shows different element attributes found by Appium, and corresponding values shown in Appium Inspector, as well as properties that are set on mobile platforms.

 | Appium Inspector   | Android            | iOS                       |
 |:-------------------|:-------------------|:--------------------------|